Environment and sustainability

 • Louis Dawson's research in environmental law encompasses abiotic and biotic media and includes, waste and resources, chemical regulation and biodiversity.

-• Angela Eggleton is an interdisciplinary researcher focussing on the regulation of emerging technologies.
+• Angela Eggleton is an interdisciplinary researcher focusing on the regulation of emerging technologies.
 As part of this, she researches environmental law and circularisation of the economy, with a focus on electric vehicles (EVs), and the regulation of EV li-ion batteries.

 • Laura Holden's research focuses on environmental law, ethical science, chemical safety, and the acceptance of novel science and technology.